Sfiha: Latin America

 Esfiha, or esfirra, first appeared in Brazil following the arrival of Lebanese immigrants.

 Esfihas come in both sweet and savory forms, with toppings like sausage or chocolate.
 Some esfihas are closed-faced rather than being open-faced like sfiha, making them more similar to fatayer.

 Brazilian fast food chains that offer Arab cuisine-inspired foods like Habib's sell hundreds of millions of esfihas a year.

 Similar dishes

 Eish bi-lahm (عيش باللحم) is a Saudi Arabian dish very similar to sfiha.
 It is a large open-faced meat pie with minced meat and vegetables as filling, with the top covered in egg wash.

+İçli Pide

+İçli Pide (İçli pide)), or simply pide, are a group of flatbread dishes in Turkish Cuisine similar to Sfiha.

 Lahmacun

 Lahmacun is referred to as sfiha in some regions, and the dishes are similar to one another.
-Lahmacun is also referred to as "Armenian sfeeha" (صفيحة أرمنية) in some places in the Arab world, such as Palestine where it is called that to distinguish it from the thicker Palestinian-style sfiha.